krtffl/krtffl.dev/content/posts/testcontainers.md

 }
 ```

-also slightly off topic but i want my repository layer to already return a mapped error, with the error identified defined in the domain as well. sometimes i just log the err details here, and return the domain error instead, but i find context is missing when the error is eventually returned to the user.
+also slightly off topic but i want my repository layer to already return a domain-defined error and its context. sometimes i just log the err details here, and return the domain error instead, but i find context is missing when the error is eventually returned to the user.

+of course it goes down to how much information you want to display to the user. here, assume as much as possible will make our lifes easier.
 ```go

 func (repo *DojoRepository) List(
 	filter *domain.DojoFilter,
 ) ([]*domain.Dojo, error) {